SBim-BeSt-Kaindorf/autotik/README.md

 ### Troubleshooting

-**1.** If you get the following warning when trying to start the server
+**1.** If you get the following warning or any other sort of `UnhandledPromiseRejectionWarning` warning when trying to start the server ...

 ![wrongnw](media/wrongnw.png)